yoctoproject/poky/documentation/test-manual/understand-autobuilder.rst

 Shared DL_DIR
 -------------

-The Workers are all connected over NFS which allows DL_DIR to be shared between them.
+The Workers are all connected over NFS which allows :term:`DL_DIR` to be shared between them.
 This reduces network accesses from the system and allows the build to be sped up.
 Usage of the directory within the build system is designed to be able to be shared over NFS.